Alcatraz is Open

 Alcatraz was the site of the first lighthouse in the Western United States but became a federal penitentiary from 1934-1963, housing famous convicts such as Al Capone and George "Machine Gun" Kelly.
 Now, this once infamous prison island is part of the Bay Area’s 80,000-acre Golden Gate National Recreation Area.

 Located one-and-a-half miles from Fisherman's Wharf, Alcatraz is one of the city's most popular attractions.
 A visit to the island includes a tour of the cell house where visitors can see where the prisoners lived.
-Although the last inmates were transferred off the island in 1963, the main prison block with its steel bars, claustrophobic (9 x 5-foot) cells, mess hall, library and "dark holes," where recalcitrant languished in inky blackness, is still structurally intact.
+Although the last inmates were transferred off the island in 1963, the main prison block—with its steel bars, claustrophobic (9 x 5-foot) cells, mess hall, library and "dark holes," is still structurally intact.

 For additional information, contact the National Park Service at www.nps.gov/alcatraz.